DiegoArrieta/DiegoArrieta/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Globant as UI Engineer
+- 🔭 I’m currently working at Globant as Software Engineer
-- 📫 How to reach me: darrietacl@gmail.com
+- 📫 How to reach me: diego.arrieta.dev@gmail.com

 <!--
 **DiegoArrieta/DiegoArrieta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.